Image: Lisa Warninger

 7 Preheat the oven to 400°F. Crumple a piece of parchment paper (to increase its flexibility so that it will conform more easily to the shape of the tart shell), then flatten it out and fit it into the chilled shell.
 Fill with pie weights, dried beans, or rice.
 Bake until the sides of the shell look set and golden, 10 to 15 minutes, then gently lift the parchment and beans and remove them from the tart.
 Reduce the heat to 350°F, and continue baking until the bottom is set and lightly golden, 5 to 10 minutes longer.
 (If the edges start to look too dark, cover them with strips of foil.)
 Let cool slightly on a wire rack for about 5 minutes before filling.

-8 Spoon the filling into the prebaked tart shell, spreading it evenly over the bottom with a small offset spatula.
+8 Spoon the filling into the pre-baked tart shell, spreading it evenly over the bottom with a small offset spatula.
 Arrange the berries in an even layer on top.
-Bake on the center rack until the filling has puffed up around the fruit and is golden brown, about 25 minutes.
+Bake on the centre rack until the filling has puffed up around the fruit and is golden brown, about 25 minutes.
 (Again, if edges are getting too dark, cover with strips of foil.)

 9 Let cool before cutting tart crosswise to serve.